Macrocyclic ligand

-In coordination chemistry, a macrocyclic ligand is a macrocyclic ring having at least nine atoms (including all hetero atoms) and three or more donor sites that serve as ligands that can bind to a central metal ion.
+In coordination chemistry, a macrocyclic ligand is a macrocyclic ring having at least nine atoms (including all hetero atoms) and three or more donor sites that serve as ligands.
 Crown ethers and porphyrins are prominent examples.
-Macrocyclic ligands exhibit high affinity for metal ions.
+Macrocyclic ligands often exhibit high affinity for metal ions, the macrocyclic effect.

 History

 Porphyrins and phthalocyanines have long been recognized as potent ligands in coordination chemistry as illustrated by numerous transition metal porphyrin complexes and the commercialization of copper phthalocyanine pigments.
 In the 1960s the synthesis of macrocylic ligands received much attention.
 One early contribution involved the synthesis of the "Curtis macrocycles", in which a metal ion serves as a template for ring formation.

 Polyether macrocycles - or "crown" ligands - were also developed at that time.
 A few years later, three-dimensional analogs of crown ethers called "cryptands" were reported by Lehn and co-workers.

 Macrocyclic effect

 The macrocyclic effect is the high affinity of metal cations for macrocyclic ligands, compared to their acyclic analogues.
 The high affinity of macrocyclic ligands is thought to be a combination of the entropic effect seen in the chelate effect, together with an additional energetic contribution that comes from the preorganized nature of the ligating groups (that is, no additional strains are introduced to the ligand on coordination).